Didactic Programs in Dietetics

 - Objective 1a.
 At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation

 - Objective 1b.
-At least 60% of graduates who apply are admitted to a supervised practice program
+At least 50% of graduates are admitted to a supervised practice program

 - Objective 1c.
-The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) no the CDR credentialing exam for dietitian nutritionists is at least 80%
+The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%

 - Objective 1d.
 At least 80% of program students complete the program/degree requirements within 3 years (150% of program length)